wp-plugins/custom-field-data-icons/readme.txt

 Feature list:

 * Show Custom data with icons on front page
+* Sort these icons the way you please (no sorting, predefined or randomly)
 * Make your site look different than all other
 * Works with child themes also
 * Language files if you would like to translate the plugin